mapkyca/KnownFlickrImport/README.md

 **No NSID**

-At time of writing you'll need to use my dev branch of the Flickr plugin (https://github.com/mapkyca/flickr/tree/extra-info) and reconnect your account in order to get an NSID (you may also need to log out and in again).
+~~At time of writing you'll need to use my dev branch of the Flickr plugin (https://github.com/mapkyca/flickr/tree/extra-info) and reconnect your account in order to get an NSID (you may also need to log out and in again).~~ Upgrade your Flickr plugin and reconnect + log out.

 **Video entries are present, but no video is displayed**

-At time of writing there's a bug in base Known, you need to apply the following patch: https://github.com/idno/idno/pull/657
+~~At time of writing there's a bug in base Known, you need to apply the following patch: https://github.com/idno/idno/pull/657~~ Fixed in Known core as of 29/12/2014, update your install!

 Reporting issues
 ----------------